mittalhub/mainframemodernization/README.md

     open-source Kafka source connector for MQ or other messaging platform.
 Amazon Managed Streaming for Kafka (MSK) Connect service provides the infrastructure to run the connector plug-ins.
-The messages can then be published to MSK topics or any queue-based services like RabbitMQ or Amazon MQ.
+The messages can then be published to MSK topics.

 2. After the data is available in the Kafka topic, stream processing microservice deployed on RedHat Open Shift on AWS (ROSA) or any